Driving in Saudi Arabia: A Guide for Foreign Travellers

 Maintain Safe Distances

 Keeping a safe following distance is a key defensive driving strategy.
-A general rule is maintaining at least two car lengths between your vehicle and the one in front.
+A general rule is to maintain at least two car lengths between your vehicle and the one in front.
 Increase this distance in higher-speed zones or adverse conditions like heavy rain or sandstorms to allow more reaction time.

 Use Mirrors Effectively